tseopro/tseoindexing/README.md

 Why "Renting"?
 Because this way we accompany you every step of the way to ensure your online business success with permanent technical support.
 Additionally, it includes constant updates that adapt the source code to meet the demands of search engine algorithms.

-The low cost of "Web Renting" (€29.95/month) compared to the necessary external services required to rank your website, which in most cases costs around €700 per month, makes this a unique service in its category.
+The low cost of "Web Renting" (**€29.95/month**) compared to the necessary external services required to rank your website, which in most cases costs around *€700 per month*, makes this a unique service in its category.

 >[!IMPORTANT]
 >